Code-Screen/candidates/docs/begin-assessment.md

 Here you can choose the language/framework in which to write your solution.

 Once you click the `Yes` button, we will generate a new repository for you on GitHub, and the **timer will start**.
-So, please make sure you are ready to start working on the test at this point.
+So, please make sure you are ready to start working on the assessment and logged into GitHub at this point.

 <br>